Pressio/Pressio.github.io/content/overview/proms.rst

 What is Pressio, and how does it address the intrusiveness of pROMs?
 ====================================================================
   Pressio is an open-source project aimed at providing intrusive model reduction capabilities to large-scale application codes.
 The core of the Pressio project is a header-only C++ library that is designed to (1) interface with applications characterized by arbitrary data-types and (2) provide these applications with the necessary routines for performing model reduction, such as Galerkin and least-squares Petrov--Galerkin projections.

+.. container:: m-row m-container-inflate

+    .. container:: m-col-c-10 m-text-center

+        .. block-primary:: Design of Pressio

+            Want to know about how Pressio is designed, and how it works?

+            .. button-primary:: {filename}/overview/design.rst
+                :class: m-fullwidth

+                Take me there